LivePersonInc/knowledge-center-archive/pages/documents/newAgentWorkspace/userguide/basics.md

 To save you time - there are eight hotkeys configured on your workspace for some of the most common tasks.

-Open the hot keys menu by holding down the control and tilde keys (CTRL + ~).
+Open the hotkeys menu by holding down the control and tilde keys (CTRL + ~).
 On UK keyboards, hold down the control and apostrophe keys (CTRL + ').

 Select an action by pressing the applicable letter from the table below.